Decent-Partners/Decent-overview/README.md

 ### TL:DR

-This is a long post, here are the key points.
+This is a long post, here are some primers, starting with a few **core insights** - the big ideas at the heart of Decent:

+- There are many things in life that 'the market' cannot price.
+- A new generation of blockchains with native treasuries and governance enable the sustainable funding of global public goods.
+- The most valuable NFTs will not be bought or sold - they will be earned and assigned.
+- NFTs can become the asset backing underpinning community led token economies.
+- Collectively created community rights will enable story worlds that will dwarf the 21st century's most valuable IP.

+Here is the **1 minute primer**:

+- Decent is a community network - similar to a cooperative, just with digital native as well as some legal components.
+- Decent is sourcing a committed pool of funds from multiple chain treasuries starting with Edgeware.
+- These funds are used to develop public good projects that expand the usefulness of those chains.
-- The aim is to create a committed pool of funds governed via a [multisig wallet](https://academy.binance.com/en/articles/what-is-a-multisig-wallet) and integrated into [Commonwealth](https://commonwealth.im/decent).
+- Funds are governed by partners via a multisig wallet and integrated into the [Commonwealth interface](https://commonwealth.im/decent).
-- We unite a diverse set of people with different skills, experiences and networks who are broadly aligned on a north star.
+- Decent unites a diverse set of people with different skills, experiences and networks who are broadly aligned on the development of a Web3 media ecosystem.
-- This cooperative agrees some values and establishes some norms, these evolve over time.
+- The community agrees some values, establishes some standards and evolves the culture over time.
-- Anyone can propose a project to the cooperative.
+- Anyone can propose a project to the community via an open and permissionless proposal system.
+- On-chain reputation is developed over time by proposing and delivering projects.
+This is the path to becoming a 'partner'.
-- Proposals assign some rights to the fund in return for receiving a grant (e.g NFTs).
+- Proposals assign some rights (represented as NFTs) to the community in return for receiving a grant.
-- These NFTs are held in a reserve that #neversellsout.
+- These NFTs are held in a reserve that #neversellsout and represents the 'fundamental' value of the community.
-- You build reputation by proposing and delivering projects, becoming a 'partner' in the process.
+- Partners retain ownership of these rights and have the right to withdraw them as long as they have completed their deliverables.
 - Partners ultimately govern the multisig which ensures governance decentralises over time.
+- Initially a UK legal entity exists to onboard Partners and provide legal assurances, this will eventually be dissolved.
 - Rinse and repeat...
 - _(a little later)_... a publicly owned, operated and accessed Web3 media ecosystem emerges.

 ### What is Web3 media?